 - 1 teaspoon vanilla extract

-- 1/3 cup whole or low fat milk
+- 1/3 cup Greek yogurt or sour cream (low fat is fine)

-- In a small bowl, toss the nuts with 1 tablespoon of the honey and cinnamon until the nuts are evenly coated (obviously, it will be very sticky).
+- Make the walnut topping: In a small bowl, toss the nuts with the honey and cinnamon until the nuts are evenly coated (the mixture will be sticky).
 Set aside.

-- In a large bowl, using an electric mixer, beat the butter with the sugar and the remaining 1/3 cup of honey until fluffy, 2-3 minutes.
+- In a large bowl of an electric mixer, beat the butter, sugar, and honey until fluffy, about 2 minutes.
 Scrape down the sides of the bowl with a rubber spatula if necessary.
-At medium speed, add the eggs one at a time and beat until fully incorporated between additions.
-Beat in the banana and vanilla until blended.
-(It will look grainy.)
-At low speed, beat in the dry ingredients in 2 batches, alternating with the milk.
+At medium speed, add the eggs one at a time, beating until fully incorporated between additions.
+Add the mashed bananas, vanilla, and yogurt (or sour cream) and beat until blended (the batter will look grainy; that's okay).
+Add the dry ingredients and mix on low speed until well blended.

-- Spoon the batter into the prepared muffin tin (I like to use an ice cream scooper) and sprinkle with the nut topping.
-Bake the muffins until the tops are golden and a toothpick inserted in the center comes out clean, about 30 minutes.
-Let the muffins cool in the pan for 10 minutes, then turn them out onto a rack and let cool for at least 15 minutes before serving.
+- Spoon the batter into the prepared muffin tin (the cups will be very full) and sprinkle evenly with the nut topping.
+Bake the muffins until the tops are golden and domed, 25 to 28 minutes.
+Let the muffins cool in the pan for 5 minutes, then turn them out onto a rack and let cool for at least 10 minutes before serving.